parpishro/Finance/README.md

 ## Structure

 This application will record financial transactions of a user and record them in their respective categories.
-Transaction fall in following 6 categories but can have further sub-categories to allow for more detailed report:
+Transaction fall in following 7 categories but can have further sub-categories to allow for more detailed report:

 1. Earning
 2. Spending
+3. Transfer
-3. Investing
+4. Investing
-4. Saving
+5. Saving
-5. Borrowing
+6. Borrowing
-6. Lending
+7. Lending

 Furthermore, the user's finances are allocated between different accounts with different specification.
 An account holds a value that can be positive or negative based on its specification.
-The default account at initiation stage is Cash account with zero balance.
-A user can create multiple accounts to represent and track specific allocations such as following accounts which is not exhaustive:
+A user can create multiple accounts to represent and track specific allocations such as following accounts which is not exhaustive (they are created by user when needed)

-- Cash (default)
+- Cash
 - Checking Bank Account
 - Saving Bank Account
 - Credit Card